 Students will also be required to attend lectures and conferences where available.
-In settings where lectures and conferences are not available, students will acquire learning materials via reading and case assignments arranged by the clerkship director, using the Student Guide from the CDIM Subinternship Curriculum or other sources.
+In settings where lectures and conferences are not available, students will acquire learning materials via reading and case assignments arranged by the clerkship director, using the Student Guide from the CDIM Sub-internship Curriculum or other sources.

 In addition, each student will meet with the clerkship director once per week during the clerkship for case presentations and discussions.
 A minimum of one patient presentation per clerkship will be assessed by the clerkship director.
 The clerkship director will oversee student's CDCS patient-log entries, assuring breadth of experience and avoiding duplication.

-Clerkship directors will meet with the student at least once per week.
 The student will give a case presentation of a selected case at this weekly meeting.
-The student will be responsible for completing any assigned readings as well as being prepared for the educational interaction.
+During the final week of the clerkship, the student will present a case where the principals of patient safety are outlined and addressed in a patient-centered manner (see SLO 1.7).
+The student will be expected to have completed the readings posted on Blackboard in preparation for this presentation.

 The clerkship director will assess progress on the student's self-learning.
 A mid-point (formative) evaluation will be completed by the clerkship director.
-A daily electronic log of patients will be kept by the students and transmitted weekly to the Clerkship Director, who will insure that appropriate numbers of patients are being seen, and that the patient mix reflects common internal medical problems without undue duplication
+A daily electronic log of patients will be kept by the students and transmitted weekly to the Clerkship Director, who will insure that appropriate numbers of patients are being seen, and that the patient mix reflects common internal medical problems without undue duplication.